 On this occasion however, my sister was not alone; I could not fail to recognise her companion: it was Idris, the until now unseen object of my mad worship.

-Her earnest appeal, so sweetly and passionately expressed, filled me with sympathy.
+Her fervent appeal, so passionately expressed, filled me with intensity.
 Idris added, “Do you vow to help me, and your best friend?”
 I swore to devote myself in life and death to the salvation of Adrian.
 We then discussed how we would discover his whereabouts and a plan of extraction.
 While we spoke, Lord Raymond entered unannounced: I saw Perdita tremble and grow deadly pale, while Idris glowed with the purest of blushes.
 He must have been astonished, even disturbed at our gathering, but his look betrayed nothing.
 He greeted us cordially.
 Idris appeared stunned for a moment, “Lord Raymond, what a pleasant surprise.”

 Smiling, he bent his head, and replied, with emphasis, “Indeed.
 I am glad that I found you here.”